New Hampshire Route 101: Bedford and Manchester

+Eastern segment (Manchester to Hampton Beach)

+After splitting off from I-93, NH 101 is posted with exit numbers beginning sequentially at 1.
+The westbound exit ramps to I-93 are unnumbered.
+Between I-93 and exit 1 in Manchester, as well as between I-95 and Landing Road in Hampton, the NH 101 freeway carries a posted speed limit of 55 mph.
+The remainder of the freeway has a posted speed limit of 65 mph and a minimum speed requirement of 45 mph.

-The freeway turns east into Auburn, where exit 2 provides access to Hooksett Road and NH 121.
-Next the freeway turns northeast into Candia, where there is a trumpet interchange with NH 43 (exit 3), then southeast and east into Raymond, where exit 4 (Old Manchester Road) provides access to the main village of Raymond and exit 5 provides access to NH 107/Freetown Road with nearby connections to NH 27, NH 156 and NH 102.
-Continuing east into Epping, exit 6 is for Depot Road/Beede Hill Road and exit 7 for NH 125.
+The NH 101 freeway has one exit in Manchester, exit 1 to NH 28 Bypass (Londonderry Turnpike), after which NH 101 crosses into Auburn, north of Massabesic Lake.
+In Auburn, exit 2 provides access to Hooksett Road and NH 121.
+Next the freeway turns northeast into Candia, where there is a trumpet interchange with NH 43 at exit 3.
+NH 101 continues southeast, then east into Raymond, where exit 4 (Old Manchester Road) provides access to the main village of Raymond and exit 5 provides access to NH 107 (Freetown Road) with nearby connections to NH 27, NH 156 and NH 102.
+Continuing east into Epping, exit 6 serves Depot Road and Beede Hill Road, and exit 7 provides access NH 125 (Calef Highway).
 Exit 8 is in Brentwood at North Road, which provides access to the New England Dragway and NH 27.
-In Exeter, exits 9 (NH 27) and 10 (NH 85) each provide access to the main village and central business district, as does exit 11 (NH 108/NH 33/NH 88) and exit 12 (NH 111), both along the Exeter/Stratham town line.
-Finally entering the seacoast town of Hampton, NH 101 has an unnumbered interchange with I-95 (exit 2 on I-95) and, immediately afterward, exit 13 connects to NH 27 just as NH 101 changes to an undivided two-lane freeway.
-There is an unnumbered interchange with U.S. 1 (the Hampton Rotary), and the freeway section ends at a traffic light with Landing Road.
-NH 101 crosses the marshy estuary system of the Hampton River and its tributaries and splits into a pair of one-way streets (Highland Avenue eastbound and Church Street westbound) to its eastern terminus in the Hampton Beach resort community at NH 1A/Ocean Boulevard.
+In Exeter, exits 9 (NH 27) and 10 (NH 85) each provide access to the main village and central business district.
+Exits 11 (NH 108 to NH 33 / NH 88) and exit 12 (NH 111) are located along the Exeter / Stratham town line.
+Entering the seacoast town of Hampton, NH 101 has an unnumbered and tolled interchange with I-95 and, immediately afterward, exit 13 connects to NH 27.
+East of exit 13, NH 101 narrows into a super-2 freeway.
+There is an unnumbered interchange with US 1 (the Hampton Rotary) which provides access to downtown, before the freeway section ends at a traffic light with Landing Road to the east.

+NH 101 enters Hampton Beach as a full-access two-lane highway, crosses the marshy estuary system of the Hampton River and its tributaries, then splits into a pair of one-way streets (Highland Avenue eastbound and Church Street westbound) before reaching its eastern terminus at NH 1A (Ocean Boulevard).